dtodd-wipeos/Ebay-WooCommerce-Shim/readme.md

 it will update its database with ebay events (sold status, and new product listings), which will determine what gets updated on the WooCommerce site.

-## Things to fix
+## Known Bugs and Issues

+Even though I was working on this on an off for a couple months, with about a month dedicated to the program, it's still got some issues.

+* ~~The Threading is behaving weirdly when starting the various queues - They seem to be waiting sequentially.
+This could be due to the fact that a Queue will block its parent thread until its child threads have been finished.~~ We are not multi-threading.
-* Product Attributes are getting uploaded, but do not appear until manually clicking "update" on each product in the admin interface
+* ~~Product Attributes are getting uploaded, but do not appear until manually clicking "update" on each product in the admin interface~~ Couldn't make the attributes appear without manual intervention, so ItemSpecifics are no-longer being downloaded.
 * You have to run the program twice.
 First to download all the products from ebay, and a second time to upload them.
 They should all happen in the same execution call
 * Switch product uploads to a bulk action to save on tons of time.
 Products take ~1 second per api request; With 250, this took over an hour (when also uploading images) - https://woocommerce.github.io/woocommerce-rest-api-docs/?python#batch-update-products
 * Possibly bulk upload images